ISBN 9781594483769 | 352 pages | 05 May 2009 | Riverhead | 8.26 x 5.23in | 18 - AND UP

 Summary of Turtle Feet Summary of Turtle Feet Reviews for Turtle Feet An Excerpt from Turtle Feet

 A brilliantly colorful memoir of becoming a monk and a young man's spiritual journey in India."Skeptical and demystifying...intimate and precise."

-Nikolai Grozni, a Boston jazz piano prodigy struck by spiritual ennui, suddenly abandoned 15 years of music studies to seek out the Dalai Lama's university in India, where he began his quest for the ultimate truth.
-Instead of finding answers, Grozni fell in with an unusual cast of characters, and struggled with Buddhist logic and with the many small challenges to life as a monk in a community of Tibetan refugees.
-Turtle Feet is his bittersweet and funny memoir about the search for higher power, and the discovery of oneself amidst teeming, chaotic, and glorious humanity.
+Nikolai Grozni, a Boston jazz pianist prodigy struck by spiritual ennui, suddenly abandoned 15 years of music studies to seek out the Dalai Lama's university in India, where he began his quest for the ultimate truth.
+Instead of finding answers, Grozni fell in with an unusual cast of characters, and struggled with Buddhist logic and with the many small challenges to life as a monk.
+This is his bittersweet and funny memoir about the search for higher power, and the discovery of oneself amidst teeming, chaotic, and glorious humanity.

 -The New York Times Book Review

 "A rare and wonderful book, unlike anything I've ever read before."

 -A. J. Jacobs, author of The Year of Living Biblically